Overview of Step 8 'Agreements'

 Handy Hint - Did you know that if you can click the CC at the bottom righthand side while the video is playing, captions will appear.
 To get rid of them, click CC again.

 After being offered a place in an aged care home (nursing home) you need to complete some paperwork, to confirm that you understand and accept the terms of moving in.
-This paper work includes a Resident Agreement which everyone has to sign and possibly an Accommodation Agreement (which you only sign if you are contributing to the cost of your accommodation).
+This paperwork includes a resident agreement which everyone has to sign, an accommodation agreement and a higher everyday living agreement if you choose to receive additional goods and services.

 What is a Resident Agreement?